UXR/ HFE Intern @ Pegatron Corp.

 Three decisions that shaped the final system

-Decision 1 · Why configurable layouts?
+Decision 1 · Why two wireframes instead of one?

 Alternative considered

-Why we chose unified
+Why we chose two directions

-Original structure
+Original assumption

 Impact